 Quick Links for Submitting Requests

 - Request a BOOK (Login and select book from the left side menu.
-Please allow up to 2 weeks for book requests to arrive).
+Please allow 2 weeks for book requests to arrive).

 - Request an ARTICLE (Login and select article from the left side menu.
-Please allow 1-2 days for journal article requests to arrive).
+Usually we can get journal articles to your email inbox in 1-2 days but it can take longer).

 - Request a DVD or Video from outside of KPU.